MindFusionComponents/avalonia-diagram-samples/README.md

 These samples are provided as-is for demonstration purposes.
 Use of the MindFusion.Diagramming library is subject to the [MindFusion License Agreement](https://mindfusion.eu/eula.html).

 ---
-*For more information, visit the [MindFusion Avalonia Product Page](https://mindfusion.eu/avalonia-diagram.html).*
+*For more information, visit the [MindFusion Diagramming for Avalonia Product Page](https://mindfusion.eu/avalonia-diagram.html).*